beanlybean-maker/Plastic-Pollution-and-Fishery-Industry-Growth/README.md

 Enhanced Monitoring: Expand standardized microplastic sampling globally Regional Analysis: Identify hotspots for targeted interventions International Cooperation: Strengthen transboundary agreements on marine debris

-📄 Research Paper
-The full research paper is available in the paper/ directory:
-PDF: Research_Paper_Final.pdf
-Markdown: Research_Paper_Final.md
-Abstract: This study investigates the connection between the expanding global fishing industry and the accumulation of ocean plastics using 70 years of historical data.
-Results reveal an 840% increase in fisheries production and 300-400% increase in microplastic concentrations between 1950 and 2020, with strong positive correlation (r = 0.82, p < 0.001).
-ARIMA forecasts suggest plastic pollution may outpace fisheries growth through 2050, highlighting the need for sustainable management interventions.

 🔄 Reproducibility
 This project prioritizes reproducibility: